 Should the tail of the cup (the dangling extension) be kept or cut?
 Each cup comes with a small extension at the bottom to make it easier to pull it out.
 It felt quite uncomfortable for me since apparently my cervix sits high, so I cut it off.
 After a few cycles, I find it easy enough to push the cup down using my pelvic muscles and pull it out.

 If you’re convinced about why use a menstrual cup, don’t wait too long to order yours and try out my menstrual cup tips.
 Here are some brands I recommend checking out:

 Lena Cup: I bought the Lena Cup on Amazon US, just after I left Cuba, thanks to the great reviews.
 It’s made in California, FDA registered and made of 100% medical grade silicone.
 It comes in small and large sizes, and costs 25 US$.
 I love it and absolutely recommend it.

 She Cup: My friend Vinita recommends the SheCup.
 It comes in standard and large sizes, and costs INR 1000.

-Cupvert Cup: The Cupvert Menstrual Cup has the best reviews on Amazon India.
+Cupvert Cup: The Cupvert Cup has the best reviews on Amazon India.
 It comes in small, medium and large sizes, and costs INR 299.

-Boondh Cup: My friend Sharanya recommends the Boondh Menstrual Cup.
+Boondh Cup: My friend Sharanya recommends the Boondh Cup.
 It comes in a one-size-fits-all, and costs INR 690.

-Rustic Art Cup: I’ve heard good reviews of the Rustic Art Menstrual Cup from multiple people.
+Rustic Art Cup: I’ve heard good reviews of the Rustic Art Cup from multiple people.
 It comes in small and large sizes, and costs INR 850.